DebanKsahu/ReLoop/README.md

 - **Role-Based Access:** Separate dashboards and permissions for users and workers.
 - **Admin & Vendor Tools:** Enables third-party participation and digital approval/rejection of bag status.
 - **Secure & Scalable:** Built with FastAPI, JWT authentication, and PostgreSQL for robust, secure operations.

+**Making ReLoop Popular in India:**
+The ReLoop reward system is designed to penetrate the Indian market by offering instant, tangible incentives such as store credits, loyalty points, or discounts—rewards that resonate strongly with Indian consumers.
+By integrating with popular retail chains and local vendors, and supporting digital payment and wallet systems widely used in India, ReLoop encourages mass adoption.
+The gamified credit system, transparent tracking, and ease of use make sustainable behavior both rewarding and aspirational, helping to drive real change and make ReLoop a household name among Indian users.

 By combining sustainability, technology, and incentives, ReLoop aims to drive real behavior change and make circular economy models practical for retailers and customers alike.